-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 15.1.
+15.1.
 All construction and operational plant will be appropriately maintained, and where practicable, fitted with engine covers and silencers/mufflers in order to minimise noise emissions from the site to the best practicable extent.
-To be updated once the EIS Noise and Vibration Section is finalised.

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 15.2.
+15.2.
 Noise and vibration monitoring will be carried out in accordance with the Environmental Authority.

-Volume 1, Section 15.4.6 15.3.
+15.3.
 The proposed on-site accommodation buildings will be air conditioned and provided with mechanical ventilation allowing windows to be kept closed.
 The acoustic design of the accommodation village buildings will ensure that the EPP (Noise) internal noise criteria will be met at all times.
 Further physical noise mitigation measures, such as noise barriers etc., will be considered by the Proponent during design of the accommodation village, to increase external noise amenity.

-Volume 1, Section 15.4.7 15.4.
+15.4.
 The use of explosives will be in accordance with the relevant Australian Standards (i.e. AS 2187 Explosives - storage, transport and use) and all state legislation (i.e. Explosive Act 1999).

-Volume 1, Section 15.4.6 15.5.
+15.5.
 Blasting will be avoided if values of airblast overpressure in noise-sensitive places are predicted to exceed acceptable levels.
 If this is not practicable, blasting will be scheduled to minimise noise annoyance.

-Volume 1, Section 15.3.5 15.6.
+15.6.
 The predicted blasting noise and vibration levels will be refined based on additional site specific constants obtained once the exact locations for blasting are known.
-Volume 1, Section 15.4.6